ngacareer/alpine-java-docker/README.md

 ## What is alpine-java-docker ?

+Base from <a href="https://hub.docker.com/_/docker">docker</a>.
 The image is a Linux lightweight, It has been integrated jdk and docker, We can change version of Docker is installed on it, Image runs all docker command line (CLI) and connect to Docker diamon from /var/run/docker.sock

 Image supports version of Java :8